sharjeel3/react-smsglobal-app/README.md

 Components can be defined as building blocks of our views.
 Components use parts from UI library to create a useful interface.
 Components can 'use' any hook to get appropriate props and handler functions to render UI as well as make it interactive.

 ## What's there for future
+This app is not ready for production use.
+Following points make it clear:

 * Have not done much work on responsive styling.
 Can do more there with grid, typography and overall styles
-* Can add unit tests throughout the app especially around hooks
+* Can add tests throughout the app especially around hooks, sagas and integration tests
 * Project is using create-react-app tool for development and build.
 While this is easy to use, it may not be feasible option in an environment where we need customisations to build steps for CI/CD.
 A custom webpack configuration would be needed otherwise.
 * UI Library should be linked to components in design system with storybook or something similar.
 * Animations can be added as required